-• Students reinforce and further knowledge of other disciplines through foreign language

-The Hebrew curriculum is designed to serve students of all ability levels.
-Remedial students and students with special needs (e.g., ELL and ESE students) will have access to supervised study time and tutoring after school to accelerate their progress.
+The grade level expectations are based on the NGSSS and/or Common Core Standards, as adopted, for the learning of a foreign language and will focus on the five core areas of foreign language instruction: Communication, Culture, Connections, Comparisons, and Experiences.
+The curriculum is designed to serve students of all ability levels.
+Remedial students and students with special needs (e.g., ELL and SPED students) will have access to supervised study time and tutoring after school (and possibly on Saturdays as well) to accelerate their progress.